 In this quick guide, we’ll show you how simple it is to set up the ExpressVPN Free Trial Account in 2021.

-- First, head to ExpressVPN.
-When you finish reading all the copy and are ready to move on, click the red CTA button that says Start Your Trial Today.
+1. First, head to ExpressVPN.
+When you finish reading all the copy and are ready to move on, click the green CTA button that says Start Your Trial Today.

 Please keep in mind that ExpressVPN refunds your money in USD.
 Due to Forex and cryptocurrency trading, prices can fluctuate.
 So you might get refunded a slightly different amount than the one you initially paid in bitcoin or your local currency.

 Here’s a quote straight from ExpressVPN’s refund policy:

 All refunds are sent in USD, and therefore, the refund amount could differ from the amount originally paid in local currency or Bitcoin.